Poisonous House Plants

 Some people will develop contact dermatitis after extended exposure to garden chrysanthemums.
 This is an occupational hazard of florists, nursery workers, and gardeners.

-This plant is also useful for purifying our air.
+This plant is also useful for purifying our air according to the NASA Clean Air Study.

 Back